Place du Luxembourg: Future

 View facing east towards the European Parliament.
 The alignment of the statue, station and European Parliament is a popular photographers' shot.

 In plans to rebuild parts of the European Quarter, the Place du Luxembourg would become one of three main pedestrian squares, each focusing on a different theme.
 Due to its proximity to the European Parliament, the Place du Luxembourg would focus on citizens.
 Also planned is the potential clearing of space between the Rue d'Arlon/Aarlenstraat and the Rue de Trêves/Trierstraat for a new square, possibly as a long extension of the Place du Luxembourg creating a vast boulevard-like public space.
 The Brussels transportation authority, STIB/MIVB, has provisional plans to build a metro extension with a stop on the square at Brussels-Luxembourg railway station.
-In 2011, plans were announced in partnership between the municipality of Ixelles and the European Parliament to try to reduce the "mess" left by revellers on busy nights, which the local authority deemed to be "totally unacceptable."
+In 2011, plans were announced in partnership between the municipality of Ixelles and the European Parliament to try to reduce the "mess" left by revellers on busy nights, which the local authority deemed to be "totally unacceptable".

 In addition, following damage to the lawn and area around the statue in 2024, the Ixelles municipality and the Brussels Region agreed to restore the whole area, wanting to return it to "the spirit" of the original layout.
 This would include a new lawn, four majestic trees (magnolias grandiflora) and perennial beds, in line with the square's design dating back to the 1850s.
 The trees had long since been removed from the square.
 The small central median strip is typical of a station square from this period, and is one of the last in Brussels.
-Local residents from the Association du Quartier Léopold would like to see the historical listing of the neoclassical facades and the station extended to the entire square.
+Local residents from the Association du Quartier Léopold would like to see the historical listing of the neoclassical façades and the station extended to the entire square.